 The discussions also cover various economic policies that have been beneficial or detrimental for development.
 Agricultural policy, industrial policy and trade policy are a few such examples.
 During the course, several examples are used from developing countries in Asia, Africa and Latin America in order to better illustrate different aspects of the issue of development.

 The instruction is in English.
 It consists of lectures as well as seminars.

 The grades on the course are pass with distinction (VG), pass (G) and fail (G).
-The assessment consists of two parts.
-Part 1: written exam (4 credits).
-Part 2: active seminar participation and a written assignment (3,5 credits).
-The grades for the first part are pass with distinction (VG), pass (G) and fail (U).
-The grades for the second part are pass (G) and fail (U).
+The assessment consists of two parts: a written exam corresponding to 4 credits, and a written assignment corresponding to 3,5 credits.
+The grades for the exam are pass with distinction (VG), pass (G) and fail (U).
+The grades for the assignment are pass (G) and fail (U).

-Each part is reported separately.
+Each part is reported separately in UPPDOK.
 A total grade for the entire course amounting to 7.5 credits is awarded when all parts have been completed.
-The grade pass (G) requires a pass on both parts.
-The grade pass with distinction requires a pass with distinction (VG) on part 1 and pass (G) on part 2.
+The grade pass (G) requires a pass on all parts.
+The grade pass with distinction requires a pass with distinction (VG) on the exam and pass (G) on the assignment.

 - Reading list valid from Autumn 2023

 - Reading list valid from Spring 2017, version 2